 Organ donor

-There are three ways to become an organ donor:
+There are 3 ways to register as an organ, eye, and tissue donor:

-• Tell us you want to be a donor when you apply for your driver license, instruction permit, or identification card.
-A heart (Heart icon) will be placed on your license or identification card, and your name will be sent to the organ donor registry.
+- In person.
+When you apply for your driver license, instruction permit, or ID card.
+The donor symbol () will be placed on your card and your name will be sent to the organ donor registry.

-• Visit http://www.donatelifetoday.com and add your name to the registry on the organ donor website.
+- Online.
+Visit http://www.lcnw.org and add your name to the registry.

-Frequently asked questions about organ and tissue donation
+Frequently asked questions about organ, eye, and tissue donation

 Why should I consider being a donor?

-Being on the organ donor registry is a decision that could save a life!
+Being a organ donor is a decision that could save a life!
 One organ or tissue donor can save or enhance the lives of more than 50 people.
-Today, around 100,000 Americans are waiting for a life-saving transplant.
+Today, more than 120,000 Americans are waiting for a life-saving transplant.
 One-third of those people will die before they receive an organ.

-What does it mean when I say “yes” to organ and tissue donation and put the heart on my driver license?
+What does it mean when I say "yes" to organ, eye, and tissue donation and the heart is placed on my card?

 What organs and tissues can I donate?